-To see scheduled tasks, delete tasks, or manage a queue, in the left-side menu go to Compute > App Engine > Task queues.
+In the Developers Console, you can see scheduled tasks, delete tasks, and manage a queue.
 This page displays information about both types of task queues, pull queues and push queues, and also tasks that belong to cron jobs.
 Select the type of task using the menu bar at the top of the page.
 When you are viewing push and pull queue reports, a quotas link appears at the upper right that hides and shows your app's use of task queue quotas.

 A table lists all of your application's queues, filtered by the type you selected.
 Click on a queue name to show the tasks scheduled to run that queue.
 Click on a task name to see detailed information about the task's payload, headers, and previous run (if any).